 It’s one thing to leave your home to enjoy the great outdoors.
 Who doesn’t love spending time on the beach, hiking through a verdant and beautiful forest, or testing your strength and endurance with a little rock climbing?
 But it’s an entirely different scenario to have the great outdoors come to you.
-Case in point, a termite infestation.
+Case in point: a termite infestation.

 - Subterranean termites make their homes in underground colonies.
-They excel at tunneling and can create belowground routes to feeding sites that are hundreds of feet long.
+They excel at tunneling and can create underground routes to feeding sites that are hundreds of feet long.
 They need moisture found within the soil to survive, and when they emerge, they build protective tubes made from mud and fecal matter.
 This type of termite is found virtually everywhere in the continental United States.

 - Formosan termites are similar to subterranean termites but worse in a few ways.
 First, they are a more aggressive species of termite.
 Second, they aren’t as vulnerable to light and air, and they often establish secondary nests aboveground.
 They make their home on the coasts, the South, and the Southwest.